autotelik/datashift_journey/README.md

 For example, as you progress through the checkout one step might be to collect an address, so we would expect the Checkout model to have an association to an address.

-We can inform `datashift_journey` of this model class, via an initializer
+We can inform `datashift_journey` of this model class, via this initializer.

 For example, to use a model called `Checkout`